awsdocs/aws-codecommit-user-guide/doc_source/cross-account-administrator-b.md

 1. In **Policy Name**, enter a name for the policy \(for example, *AccessPolicyForSharedRepository*\)\.

 1. In **Policy Document**, paste the following policy\.
 In `Resource`, replace the ARN with the ARN of the policy created by the administrator in AccountA \(for example, arn:aws:iam::*111122223333*:role/*MyCrossAccountRepositoryContributorRole*\), and then choose **Apply Policy**\.
-For more information about the policy created by the administrator in AccountA, see [Step 1: Create a Policy for Repository Access in AccountA](cross-account-administrator-a.md#cross-account-create-policy-a)\.
+For more information about the policy created by the administrator in AccountA, see [Step 1: Create a policy for repository access in AccountA](cross-account-administrator-a.md#cross-account-create-policy-a)\.

    ```
    {